C. Wade McClusky: After the war

 McClusky served in a variety of staff and shore positions in the later 1940s.
 During the Korean War, he was chief of staff to the commanders of the First and Seventh Fleets.
 He commanded Naval Air Station Glenview, Illinois, in 1952–53, and the Boston Group of the Atlantic Reserve Fleet in 1954–56.
-McClusky retired from active duty in July 1956 as a captain but was promoted administratively to rear admiral.
-U.S. Navy policy at the time allowed officers who earned a personal award for heroism (his Navy Cross) to advance one grade upon retirement but without pay.
+McClusky retired from active duty in July 1956 as a captain but was advanced on the retired list to rear admiral.
+U.S. Navy policy at the time allowed officers who earned a combat award for heroism (his Navy Cross) to advance one rank upon retirement but without the increase in pay.
 This policy was unofficially known as a tombstone promotion with the thought being the individual would have that rank inscribed on his tombstone.
-The policy ended in the early 1960s.
-Admiral McClusky's tombstone at the United States Naval Academy cemetery has his rank inscribed as rear admiral.
+The policy ended 1 November 1959.
+McClusky's tombstone at the United States Naval Academy cemetery has his rank inscribed as rear admiral.

-The Buffalo and Erie County Naval and Military Park has commissioned and dedicated a bronze sculpture of McClusky's likeness.
+The Buffalo and Erie County Naval and Military Park commissioned a bronze sculpture of McClusky.
 It stands in the museum.